tru-me/api-documentation/pages/docs/index.md

 #### Parameters

 *The patient data parameters are: height_feet, height_inches, weight, overall_health, mental_health, social_life, stress, has_cancer, has_diabetes, medicine_consumption, supplement_consumption, coffee_consumption, tobacco_consumption, waking_up_condition, trouble_sleeping, alcohol_consumption, sleep_hours, physical_activity_days*

-*The **barcode**, also referred to as the kit number, must adhere to the format AAA-XXXXX.
-The first three characters should be letters representing the company name, followed by a combination of letters and/or numbers of any length.*

 - **`registered_at`** (datetime, Optional):
 	- **Description**: The datetime when the kit was registered. e.g: 2024-11-27T10:00:00